Julie Nyhus FNP-BC is a Family Nurse Practitioner who writes about health and wellness.

 Baby skin is different from adult skin in several ways.

 - The layers of infant skin are about 30% thinner than adult skin but have higher water content.
-This makes it prone to dryness because moisture can be absorbed and released quicker.
+This makes the skin prone to dryness because moisture can be absorbed and released quicker.

 - In addition, the sweat glands in infant skin are immature and less effective.